seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 Semantics:
 """"""""""

-The '``llvm.masked.store``' intrinsics is designed for conditional writing of selected vector elements in a single IR operation.
+The '``llvm37.masked.store``' intrinsics is designed for conditional writing of selected vector elements in a single IR operation.
 It is useful for targets that support vector masked store and allows vectorizing predicated basic blocks on these targets.
 Other targets may support this intrinsic differently, for example by lowering it into a sequence of branches that guard scalar store operations.
 The result of this operation is equivalent to a load-modify-store sequence.
 However, using this intrinsic prevents exceptions and data races on memory access to masked-off lanes.

 ::

-       call void @llvm.masked.store.v16f32(<16 x float> %value, <16 x float>* %ptr, i32 4,  <16 x i1> %mask)
+       call void @llvm37.masked.store.v16f32(<16 x float> %value, <16 x float>* %ptr, i32 4,  <16 x i1> %mask)

        ;; The result of the following instructions is identical aside from potential data races and memory access exceptions
        %oldval = load <16 x float>, <16 x float>* %ptr, align 4